TwistSLAM++: Fusing multiple modalities for accurate dynamic semantic SLAM: TwistSLAM++: Multimodal object tracking

 \section{TwistSLAM++: Multimodal object tracking}

-In this section we present our approach.
+In this section we present our approach for which we show a pipeline in figure \ref{fig:main_fig}.
 Following the idea of the algorithms TwistSLAM \cite{gonzalez2022twistslam} and S$^3$LAM \cite{gonzalez2021s3lam} we use a panoptic neural network \cite{wu2019detectron2} to create a map of clusters corresponding to objects in the scene.
-Using points extracted from static clusters we track the camera.
+Using points extracted from a priori static clusters (e.g. road, house, vegetation) we track the camera.
 Then, we use the points from remaining potentially dynamic clusters to track the objects.
 As we estimate the geometry of some objects (e.g. a plane for the road) we are able to constrain the velocity of tracked clusters with mechanical links.
 To improve this approach we chose to use LiDAR scans in several ways.
 First we feed them to a 3D object detection network that estimates the pose and size of objects in the scene.
 Second we use successive LiDAR scans corresponding to objects and register them to compute their relative pose.
 We inject both detected and registered poses as constrains in the BA, the first one being free from any drift and the second one more accurate.
 Third, we follow the work of \cite{wang2021dsp} and use DeepSDF \cite{park2019deepsdf} to fit a SDF to objects using LiDAR points.
-The SDF is then used in the BA to constrain the SLAM map points to lie on the object surface.
-We show the pipeline of our approach in figure \ref{fig:main_fig}.
+The SDF is then used in the BA to constrain the SLAM map points to lie on the object surface, thus improving the estimated map.